 4. Tech Amnesia - SciFi Visualization

 Almost Human does an excellent job of visualizing future technology.
 Many of the new inventions and innovations in the conceptualized world of 2048 are intuitive, but the show finds ways to apply some creative twists.
 In addition, the art director didn't sterilize the world too much.
-The urban landscape still has green and is familiar to the present moment.
+The urban landscape still has green and is familiar.

 5. I am the Egghead - Rudy Lom